Tue, 8 May, 2018

-At today’s public meeting, the Board of Trustees approved the new school names.
-This video reveals the nine remarkable new school namesakes who have made lasting impacts on our strong, diverse community.
+At today’s public meeting, the Board of Trustees announced the new school names.
+This video reveals the three remarkable new school namesakes who have made lasting impacts on our strong, diverse community.

-“It is a very proud moment for our Board to name our new schools after true leaders who reflect the rich diversity of our students and staff and who epitomize the District’s values of equity and integrity,” said Board Chair Michael Janz.
-“Each school’s namesake stands for something we never want our students to forget—the importance of sacrifice, hard work, giving to others, diversity, the value of education and caring for those most vulnerable.”
+“It is a very proud moment for our Board to name our new schools after strong female leaders who reflect the rich cultural diversity of our students and staff and who epitomize the District’s values of equity and integrity,” said Board Chair Michelle Draper.
+“Each school’s namesake stands for something we never want our students to forget—the importance of working hard, accepting and learning about others, giving to others, preserving culture and advocating for the value of education.”

 Thank you for helping name our new schools!
 Submitted names that were not chosen will be kept on file and could be selected for a new school in the future.